LieberInstitute/smokingMouse/README.md

 <font size="-1.5"><b>Experimental design of the study</b>. <b>A)</b> 21
-pregnant mice and 26 nonpregnant female adults were either administered nicotine (n=12), exposed to cigarette smoke (n=12), or used as controls (n=23; 11 nicotine controls and 12 smoking controls).
+pregnant mice and 26 nonpregnant female adults were either administered nicotine (n=12), exposed to cigarette smoke (n=12), or used as controls (n=23; 11 nicotine controls (vehicle) and 12 smoking controls).
 A total of 137 pups were born to pregnant mice: 19 were born to mice that were administered nicotine, 46 to mice exposed to smoking, and the remaining 72 to control mice (23 to nicotine controls and 49 to smoking controls).
 Frontal cortex samples of all P0 pups (n=137: 42 of nicotine and 95 of